 - Lake Tekapo, Mount John café, Lonely Planet rate as one of the top café’s in the world!

 - Yealands Internationally Award winning Seddon "Seaview" winery, the world’s most sustainable

-- Personal expenses such as beverages, laundry, room service, communication charges, WiFi
+- Personal expenses such as beverages, laundry, room service, communication charges, WiFi, etc

-- Any airfares, any insurance, personal spending, lunches, dinners, optional attractions and activities
+- Any airfares (unless specified) any Travel insurance, personal spending, lunches, dinners, optional attractions and activities

 What is a ‘Kiwi’?

 The Kiwi, New Zealand's National emblem, is a flightless bird with poor eyesight but has a very strong sense of smell.
 With hair-like feathers and a long, slender bill which it uses to pull worms and insects out of the ground.
 Found only in New Zealand, it is nocturnal, so only active at night in wilderness isolated areas of the country.
 You are welcome to visit one of the many "Kiwi houses" where you can watch these fascinationg creatures under special ‘nocturnal’ lighting.